 We make a sample calculation of a stable homotopy type using our framed flow category moves.
-The example framed flow category C_1 that we shall start with is depicted in Figure 5.
-We shall show explicitly that C_1 is equivalent via our flow category moves to the framed flow category C_5 depicted in Figure 9.
+The example framed flow category C_1 that we shall start with is depicted in Figure 4.
+We shall show explicitly that C_1 is equivalent via our flow category moves to the framed flow category C_5 depicted in Figure 8.
 The form of C_5 corresponds to the Baues-Hennes classification of low homological width stable homotopy types and this is discussed further towards the end of the section.

-We choose to consider the framed flow category C_1 since it arises in a particular context, namely as a framed flow category associated to the disjoint union of three trefoils, by the techniques developed by Jones-Lobb-Schütz [JLS15].
+We choose to consider the framed flow category C_1 since it arises in a particular context, namely as a framed flow category associated to the disjoint union of three trefoils by the techniques of [7].

 Definition 5.1.
-There are eight objects in the category C_1 depicted in Figure 5, each labelled by a 3-tuple.
+There are eight objects in the category C_1 depicted in Figure 4, each labelled by a 3-tuple.
 Any non-empty 0-dimensional moduli space consists of two points each, as shown.
 A letter 'p' indicates that the point is framed positively, while a letter 'm' indicates a negative framing.